 Registration for the NBTs is done online and takes about 5 minutes.
-NBT registration for the 2022 intake opens on 1st April 2022.
+NBT registration for the 2024 intake is now open.
 Follow this link to book your test.

 Note: you will need your official South African ID or foreign passport in order to complete the registration process.

 To register you need to go to the NBT website.
 Watch the video below for a helpful walk-through.

 The costs for the NBT are:

 Why do I have to register?
 The NBT project and the local venues guarantee space and materials ONLY for students who have registered to write at a specific venue or online on a specific day.